Patient education: Sore throat in adults (Beyond the Basics)

 Strep throat — Approximately 10 percent of adults with a sore throat have strep throat.
 Signs and symptoms of strep throat include the following (figure 1):

-Other infections — Many other less common but more serious infections can cause a sore throat, including mononucleosis (mono), influenza (the flu), N. gonococcus (gonorrhea), human immunodeficiency virus (HIV), and others.
-(See "Patient information: Symptoms of HIV infection (Beyond the Basics)" and "Patient information: Gonorrhea (Beyond the Basics)" and "Patient information: Influenza symptoms and treatment (Beyond the Basics)" and "Patient information: Infectious mononucleosis (mono) in adults and adolescents (Beyond the Basics)".)
+Other infections — Many other less common but more serious infections can cause a sore throat, including mononucleosis (mono), influenza (the flu), Neisseria gonococcus (gonorrhea), human immunodeficiency virus (HIV), and others.
+(See "Patient education: Symptoms of HIV infection (Beyond the Basics)" and "Patient education: Gonorrhea (Beyond the Basics)" and "Patient education: Influenza symptoms and treatment (Beyond the Basics)" and "Patient education: Infectious mononucleosis (mono) in adults and adolescents (Beyond the Basics)".)

 When to seek urgent help — See your doctor or nurse immediately if you have a sore throat along with any of the following: